zchee/golang-wiki/Modules.md

    * `replace example.com/some/dependency => example.com/some/dependency@v1.2.3`
 * `replace` also can be used to inform the go tooling of the relative or absolute on-disk location of modules in a multi-module project, such as:
    * `replace example.com/project/foo => ../foo`
+* **Note**: in general, you can specify a version to the left of the `=>` in a replace directive, but typically it is less sensitive to change if you omit that (e.g., as done in the examples above).
 * See the [tip documentation](https://tip.golang.org/cmd/go/#hdr-Edit_go_mod_from_tools_or_scripts) for more details.
 * [github.com/rogpeppe/gohack](https://github.com/rogpeppe/gohack) makes these types of workflows much easier.
 See the [repository](https://github.com/rogpeppe/gohack) or the immediately prior FAQ for an overview.